B-mol/plugin-MiFlora/docs/en_US/configuration.md

 ### Remote use

-Il est possible que Jeedom pilote des appareils déportés qui se chargeront de la communication Bluetooth avec les MiFlora.
+It is possible that Jeedom pilots a remote device that will handle Bluetooth communication with MiFlora.

 In this case, you must enter the SSH connection parameters between Jeedom and this remote device: